 Wrongful death is one that is caused by the negligence of a person, company or manufacturer of defective equipment or products.
 Vehicular accidents such as auto and truck accidents can result in wrongful death.
-Other causes include premises liability and motorcycle accidents.
+Other causes include premises liability and motorcycle, and car accidents.

 Who May File a Claim?